-There are presently 7 Hospitals, 5 Primary Health Centers (PHC) and 38 Clinics with two mobile clinics, one for remote nomadic areas in Ladakh and the other for the Doon Valley and Ngoenga School for children with special needs.
-There are total of 181 staffs (both medical and non medical) working at these health centers, these staffs are appointed and administered directly by the Department of Health as per stipulated rules and regulations of Central Tibetan Administration (CTA).
-Among the staffs the Department has appointed several Executive Secretaries to administer hospitals and primary health centers at local level, whereas clinics are concern, respective settlement officers under the Department of Home are local administrators.
-The Department is also responsible for the transfer of its staffs.
+As of 2021, there are 7 Hospitals, 5 Primary Health Centers (PHC), 31 Clinics, one mobile clinic for the remote nomadic area in Ladakh, and Ngoenga School for differently-abled children.
+There are a total of around 259 staff (both medical and non-medical) working at these health centers, these staff are appointed and administered directly by the Department of Health as per stipulated rules and regulations of the Central Tibetan Administration (CTA).
+Among the staff, the Department appoints an Executive Secretary at the respective branches who administers hospitals and primary health centers, whereas the clinics are concerned, respective settlement officers take the role of local administrators.

-The Department with the financial assistance from its donors bears running expenses of these hospitals and PHCs including salaries of the staffs and other recurring and non-recurring expenses.
+With the graceful generosity of financial assistance from the donors, the department bears the running expenses of these hospitals and PHCs including salaries of the staff, other recurring and non-recurring expenses.
 On top of that, the Department also undertakes the implementation of special projects in the interest of primary health care services.

-The Health Kalon and the Health Secretary on ex-officio basis are the Chairman and Vice-Chairman of the Board of Directors (BoDs) of both the Tibetan Medical and Astro Institute (TMAI) and Delek hospital, located in Dharamsala, Himachal Pradesh.
-And all the bills passed in the meeting of BoDs are thoroughly discussed and approved under the Chairmanship of the Health Kalon and the Health Secretary.
+The Health Kalon and the Health Secretary on an ex-officio basis are the Chairman and Vice-Chairman of the Board of Directors (BoDs) of both the Tibetan Medical and Astro Institute (TMAI) and Tibetan Delek hospital, located in Dharamsala, Himachal Pradesh.
+And all the bills passed in the meeting of the board of directors (BoDs) are thoroughly discussed and approved under the chairmanship of the Health Kalon and the Health Secretary.

 Public Health Division:

-The Public Health Division of the Department of Health, CTA works in the area of disease prevention and health promotion through implementation of various public health programs with the overall objective to improve community health status and to reduce the burden of diseases within the Tibetan community.
+The Public Health Division of the Department of Health, CTA works in the area of disease prevention and promotion of health through the implementation of various public health programs with the overall objective to improve community health and to reduce the burden of diseases within the Tibetan community.

-The division is further divided into various sections like Mother and Child Health, Health Information system section, TB Control, Health Education and Training, Health Media, Disability Support, HIV and Substance Abuse Prevention, Mental Health and Tibetan Torture survivor’s rehabilitation and Hepatitis B control project.
+The division is further divided into various sections like Mother and Child Health, Mental Health and its Telepsychiatry Program, Health Information System, TB Control, Health Education and Training, Health Media, Disability Support, HIV and Substance Abuse Prevention, and Tibetan Torture survivor’s rehabilitation, Comprehensive Community Outreach and Coordinated Care (CCOCC), Telemedicine, Optimal Service Model and Hepatitis B control project.

 The main areas of work conducted by the Public Health Division include:

-1) Provision of medical and social support services to improve access to care among the needy Individuals like HIV patients, substance abuse victims, TB patients, mental health patients, pregnant women, Torture survivors, destitute and the disabled individuals.
+1) Provision of medical and social support services to improve access to care among needy Individuals like HIV patients, Substance Abuse victims, TB patients, Mental Health patients, Pregnant women, Torture survivors, Destitute, and differently-abled individuals.

-2) Health awareness and outreach in settlements, schools and monasteries to reduce the overall burden of diseases within the Tibetan community through observance of the various WHO designated world health days, health education sessions by the field health workers, capacity building training to the health staffs, publication of educational materials and mobile health education initiatives.
+2) To promote health awareness and outreach in settlements, schools, and monasteries to reduce the overall burden of diseases within the Tibetan community through observance of the various WHO designated world health days, health education sessions by the field health workers, capacity building training to the health staffs, publication of educational materials and mobile health education initiatives.

-The Program Officer and the various program coordinators of the Public Health Division communicate and coordinate routinely with the field health staffs to facilitate the provision of these curative and preventive health services to the target beneficiaries and to successfully implement, monitor and evaluate the programs at the local level.
+The Program Officer and the various program coordinators of the Public Health Division communicate and coordinate routinely with the field health staff to facilitate the provision of these curative and preventive health services to the target beneficiaries and to successfully implement, monitor, and evaluate the programs at the ground level.

-Project section is responsible to ensure adequate supply of safe and clean drinking water in the Tibetan settlements, schools, monasteries, nunneries, etc. Provision of safe and clean drinking water, in addition to clean and hygienic sanitation facilities, constitutes a major factor in the promotion of public health in the exile community.
+The project section is responsible to ensure an adequate supply of safe and clean drinking water and proper sanitation in the Tibetan settlements, schools, monasteries, nunneries, etc. The program is a major factor in the promotion of public health in the exile community.